nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## How to navigate the User Guide

 There are a few symbols to take note of in our User Guide.
-These symbols are serve different purposes as stated below:
+These symbols serve different purposes as stated below:

 | Symbol  |                                                Purpose                                                |
 |:-------:|:-----------------------------------------------------------------------------------------------------:|